History of Grayson Allen in Timeline

 February 2022: Engagement to Morgan Reid

-In February 2022, Grayson Allen got engaged to Morgan Reid, who was a professional soccer player.
+In February 2022, Grayson Allen got engaged to Morgan Reid, a former Duke women's soccer player.

 April 22, 2022: Playoff Career-High 22 Points